jeanmidevacc/jeanmidevacc.github.io/_posts/2018-03-30-crossfitopen.md

 - the [athletes pages](https://games.crossfit.com/athlete/153604), because every athlete have a page with some interesting informations
 - the [gym pages](https://games.crossfit.com/affiliate/3220) that contains some details on the location of the gym

-To collect the data from this website, I used the package called [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), that is quite popular for the webscraping in Python.
+To collect the data from this website, I used the package called [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/), that is quite popular for the web scraping in Python.
 In the following sections there will be a description of the data collected and the code associated.

 **You can find all functions explained in this part in this [GitHub repository](https://github.com/jeanmidevacc/crossfit_webscraping)**.